rahulrai-in/thecloudblog/tcb/content/post/Event-Driven Architecture with Apache Kafka for .NET Developers Part 3 - Azure Event Hubs/index.md

 ## Conclusion

 In this article, we extended our application to use Event Hubs for messaging.
 Event Hubs support the Kafka Producer and Consumer APIs, and so we did not have to make any changes to the parts of our application that produce and consume events.
-However, we had to create Event Hub instances through the portal because Event Hubs do not support Kafka Admin APIs.
+However, we had to create Event Hub instances through the portal because Event Hubs do not support the Kafka Admin APIs.
 We plugged a custom serializer and deserializer into our application to replace proprietary Confluent Schema Registry APIs.

-I hope you enjoyed the articles in this series, and you gained the confidence to migrate existing applications or create new applications that use Kafka for messaging.
+I hope you enjoyed reading the articles in this series, and you gained the confidence to migrate existing applications or create new applications that use Kafka for messaging.
 Your feedback is a crucial component of my writing.
 Please share your comments and questions in the comments section or on my Twitter handle [@rahulrai_in](https://twitter.com/rahulrai_in).